live-interfaces/liveinterfaces2020/cfp.md

 A.I. is relatively widespread and ubiquitous within interfaces for artistic expression.
 Within this domain we can also include various sorts of automation and algorithmic extensions, as this constitutes a form of external agency that allows us to do more – more than we could unassisted by these technologies.
 How does this affect the artistic expression?
 Is it merely a convenience and an affordance to allow us to interface to complex domains, and as such just extend our inherent abilities?
 Or, does it imply a deeper impact on how the art is made?
 We can assume that all interfaces affect what we can do in profound ways.
 The difference with A.I. and machine learning in general is that the internal workings of the algorithms to a larger extent is a black box.
 We understand to a lesser degree how the internals of neural networks actually work, and then, how do we understand what we do as artists with these interfaces?

 ## Submission categories
-All submission proposals must be written in English and should comply with the Latex, Word or Open Office templates.
+All submission proposals must be written in English and should comply with the [Latex, Word or Open Office templates](http://folk.ntnu.no/oyvinbra/Icli2020templates/).
 Full papers must be submitted (not abstracts).
 The submission should be in a PDF format.
 We accept submissions in the following categories:
 * **Papers** (5-8 pages).
 Can be presented at the conference either as a conventional paper or as a performative paper, i.e. as a mix of performance and oral presentation.
 Please specify which presentation form you would prefer.
 * **Poster/demo/artwork papers** (3-6 pages).
 Performances and installations may also be accompanied with this type of paper.
 In that case, please submit in both categories and note that it is a dual submission.
 * **Colloquium papers** (2-6 pages).
-See info below (link to colloquium session)
+See info [below](#Colloquium)
 * **Performances** (1 page description, link to work, and a technical rider.
-Note the limitations given below – **link to technical information for performances and installations**)
+Note the limitations given [below](#Techinfo)
 * **Installations** (1 page description, link to work, and a technical rider.
-Note the limitations given below – **link to technical information for performances and installations**)
+Note the limitations given [below](#Techinfo)

 All submissions will be received through the [EasyChair](https://easychair.org/account/signin?l=E4u33zK3XtcTGIrHQWUrkc) conference submission system.
 * Submissions must be original and will be rigorously reviewed by an international and multidisciplinary scientific committee, in a process that will assess originality, relevance, artistic and technical achievements;
 * Submissions should be presented as .pdf files with all the media files embedded or linked to online resources;
-* Final versions for publication should be delivered in .pdf, plus source files in .docx, .odt or .tex with all the images and other media files attached as independent files;
+* Final versions for publication should be delivered in .pdf, plus source files in [.docx, .odt or .tex](http://folk.ntnu.no/oyvinbra/Icli2020templates/) with all the images and other media files attached as independent files;
 * All images and media assets must be cleared for publication by the authors;
 * At least one of the authors of each selected contribution must register to the conference before the first author registration deadline in order for the work to be published in the proceedings;
 * ICLI’s working language is English;